 top of page

 The article defines Semantic Computing as a multi-layered architecture designed to process, integrate, and utilize semantic information.
-It describes an architecture of four layers: Semantic Analysis, which interprets signals such as pixels and words to extract meaning; Semantic Integration, which unifies contents and semantics from diverse sources; Applications, which leverage these contents and semantics to solve problems and may also provide services to other applications; and Semantic Interface, which enables users to access and manipulate semantic content across sources.
-The architecture was later revised into a five-layer model [3], where the original Applications layer was divided into Semantic Services — which address specific problems through web search, question answering, content-based multimedia retrieval, and semantic synthesis—and Service Integration, which coordinates multiple semantic services to offer more comprehensive and interoperable solutions.
+It describes a four-layer architecture: Semantic Analysis, which interprets signals such as pixels and words to extract meaning; Semantic Integration, which unifies content and semantics from diverse sources; Applications, which leverage these contents and semantics to solve problems and may also provide services to other applications; and the Semantic Interface, which enables users to access and manipulate semantic content across sources.

-The rapid evolution of computing has led to transformative advancements in semantic computing and AI simultaneously.
-Both fields have driven innovation in data processing, knowledge representation, and intelligent decision-making.
-This book presents a carefully curated selection of articles from the International Journal of Semantic Computing (IJSC), spanning from 2007 to 2025, capturing the journey in which the two disciplines became more and more connected, while expanding our understanding of machine intelligence.
+The rapid evolution of computing has led to transformative advancements in both semantic computing and AI.
+These fields have driven innovation in data processing, knowledge representation, and intelligent decision-making.
+This book presents a carefully curated selection of articles from IJSC spanning 2007 to 2025, capturing the progression through which the two disciplines have become increasingly interconnected while expanding our understanding of machine intelligence.

-The intersection of semantic computing and AI has become increasingly significant, offering sophisticated solutions to complex computational problems and enhancing the way machines interpret and interact with human knowledge.
-This book serves as a valuable resource for researchers, practitioners, and students seeking to understand the evolution and impact of semantic computing and AI.
+The intersection of semantic computing and AI has become increasingly significant, offering sophisticated solutions to complex computational problems and enhancing how machines interpret and interact with human knowledge.
+This book serves as a valuable resource for researchers, practitioners, and students seeking to understand the evolution and impact of these fields.

 1. Message from General Chairs".
 International Conference on Semantic Computing (ICSC 2007).
 2007. pp. xiv. doi:10.1109/ICSC.2007.4.
 ISBN 978-0-7695-2997-4.